Rohil-Sen12/Zepto_SQL_Data_Analysis/README.md

 •	Data Cleaning & Transformation
 •	Data Analysis & Query Optimization

+🔗 Connect with me on LinkedIn 👉https://www.linkedin.com/in/rohil-sen-813702392/

+👨‍💻 Author
+Rohil Sen

 🚀 Conclusion
 This project demonstrates how SQL can be effectively used for data cleaning, exploration, and generating business insights.
 It helps in making data-driven decisions related to pricing, inventory, and category performance.